 Penzance, the farthest outpost in Cornwall, was once a touchstone for smugglers and pirates.
-For a taste of adventure, explore the surfing beaches and wild clifftop walks in this far-flung corner of England, with a stay at one of the best hotels in Penzance.
+For a taste of adventure, explore the surfing beaches and wild clifftop walks in this far-flung corner of England while staying at one of the best hotels in Penzance.

-With its Queen Anne facade and 300-year history, this old Cornish manor house carries a lot of heritage.
+With a Queen Anne façade and 300-year history, this old Cornish manor house carries a lot of heritage.
 While the rooms have been renovated, they retain the grandeur of a large country pile, and on-site glamping tents cater to more adventurous parties.
-Period features such as ruffled curtains and roll-top baths all add to the old-fashioned vibe, allowing you to live out your Jane Austen fantasies in style.
-After a full English breakfast in the dining room, take a stroll around the stately gardens before heading into Penzance, which is just a short drive down the road.
+Period features such as ruffled curtains and roll-top baths add to the old-fashioned vibe, allowing you to live out your Jane Austen fantasies in style.
+After a full english breakfast in the dining room, take a stroll around the stately gardens before heading into Penzance, which is just a short drive down the road.

-This pastel paradise is a Grade II-listed building which features eight boutique bedrooms, some of which have been refurbished as recently as 2018.
-Light and feminine but not overly saccharine, rooms feature blush-coloured soft furnishings, button-back armchairs and French armoires.
-Breakfast is available in a beautiful sunroom from which you can enjoy views of the garden while sipping your morning coffee.
-Right in the centre of town, it offers a great base for exploring Cornwall.
+This pastel paradise is a Grade II-listed building that features eight boutique bedrooms.
+Light and feminine rooms come with button-back armchairs, french armoires and soft furnishings in subtle blush pinks.
+Breakfast is served in a beautiful sunroom, where you can enjoy pretty garden views while sipping your coffee in the morning.
+Thanks to its location in the town centre, it makes for a great base when exploring Cornwall.

 Just south of Penzance, in the sleepy fishing village of Mousehole, the Ship Inn sits right on the seafront.
-Standard rooms have sunny window seats and town views, but it’s worth paying a little more for a Select or Deluxe room, which have sash windows overlooking the historic harbour.
-The views continue downstairs in the traditional pub, which serves classic ale-battered fish and chips and Sunday roasts – the perfect pick-me-up after a day exploring Cornwall’s coastal cliffs.
+Standard rooms have sunny window seats and town views, but it’s worth paying a little more for a select or deluxe room, which have sash windows overlooking the historic harbour.
+The views continue downstairs in the traditional pub, which serves classic ale-battered fish and chips and Sunday roasts – the perfect pick-me-up after a day exploring the Cornish coastal cliffs.